RedisGears/RedisGears/docs/docs/Development.md

 ```

-In order to wrap our multi file project into a single file, we will use [webpack](https://webpack.js.org/), let install the required webpack tools:
+In order to wrap our multi file project into a single file, we will use [webpack](https://webpack.js.org/).
+Let's install the required webpack tools:

 ```bash
 npm install webpack webpack-cli --save-dev
 ```

-Now lets create the `src` directory that will contain our code.
-Inside it lets create a single file, `index.js`, that will be used as our main file.
+Now let's create the `src` directory that will contain our code and inside it create a single file, `index.js`, that will be used as our main file.

 ```bash
 mkdir src